fschnizzle/Bet-Spreads/README.md

 # Bet Spreads

-Finds arbitrage markets for a given player using indicative odds as the metric
+Finds arbitrage markets for a given player using indicative odds as the metric.

 This code is written in Python and uses the pandas, nba_api libraries.
 The code utilizes the NBA API to retrieve player information and game logs for a given player.